fedluc/qupled/docs/examples.rst

 This allows to obtain identical results (compare the internal energies printed at the end of the example) in a fraction of the time.
 We can also recycle the same fixed component for different coupling parameters provided that the degeneracy parameter stays the same.
-On the other hand, when changing the degeneracy parameter the fixed component of must also be upated otherwise the calculation fails as shown at the end of the example.
+On the other hand, when changing the degeneracy parameter the fixed component must also be upated otherwise the calculation fails as shown at the end of the example.

 .. literalinclude:: ../examples/docs/fixedAdrQstlsIet.py